stephaniecrocker91/simplywellness/README.md

 * * *

-[Link to deployed site](https://stephaniecrocker91.github.io/simplywellness/) [GitHub Repository](https://github.com/stephaniecrocker91/simplywellness/)
+[Link to deployed site](https://stephaniecrocker91.github.io/simplywellness/)

+[GitHub Repository](https://github.com/stephaniecrocker91/simplywellness/)

 _Simply wellness_ is a website designed specifically to advertise _Workspace Wellness_.
-It advertises an array of services (classes and workshop packages) available for offices including: Mindfulness & Meditation, Yoga and Pilates.
+It advertises an array of services (classes and workshop packages) available for offices both virtual and in person.
+Services include: Mindfulness & Meditation, Yoga and Pilates.
 The website describes the benefits of focusing on workplace wellbeing and mental health in the workplace.

 ![](assets/images/responsive-design.png)